MichalRsa/astro-blog/src/content/blog/understanding-redux.md

 export const UPDATE_USER = "updateUser";
 ```

-### Action creators

-Action creator is simply the function that returns the action object.
-So we can use the function everywhere we want to dispatch it without the need to write the whole object in multiple places.

 ```js {9}
 // actions.js
 import { INCREMENT, DECREMENT, ADD, SUBTRACT, UPDATE_USER } from "./consts.js";